tkhquang/userChrome.js/README.md

 You can visit this [link](http://kb.mozillazine.org/UserChrome.js) to learn about userChrome.js

-### So, how to add userChrome.js support to my Firefox?
+### How to add userChrome.js support to my Firefox?
 There are several ways to do so, I can't say [this](https://www.reddit.com/r/FirefoxCSS/comments/7jj3uy/how_to_add_userchromejs_support_with_just_css/) is the best way to do so, but it's the easiest method.
 My scripts were all tested under that method by the way.

 Also, if you are unfamiliar with `userChrome.css` (`userChrome.css` and `userChrome.js` are different), you should take a look at these links: [info](https://www.reddit.com/r/firefox/wiki/userchrome), [how to](https://www.reddit.com/r/firefox/comments/6xtm69/creating_and_editing_userchromecss/).

+For Firefox 72+, checkout [this repo](https://github.com/alice0775/userChrome.js) to add userChrome.js support to Firefox.